When you can be dismissed for redundancy

 Tip na článek

 Tip: If your employer offers you “termination by agreement“, beware.
 There is no such thing.
 Although your employer may argue that terminating your employment by agreement will make it look better for you (you were not “fired” but mutually agreed), or offer you a month longer notice period, in reality, he probably wants to reach an agreement because his reason for termination is a little bit up in the air, or he doesn’t want to pay you severance.
-If you find the termination offer suspicious in any way, you should contact a solicitor.
+If you find the termination offer in any way suspicious, you should contact a lawyer.

 Sdílejte článek